stratworld/strat/docsSrc/markdown/Features/Roadmap.md

 # Dependencies & Includes

 Like shapes, dependencies in Lit will require very different solutions than those in other languages.
+There are two dependency stories in Lit:

+  - How to resolve source libraries
+  - How to resolve service dependencies

+Source libraries should be resolved in line with how other languages resolve libraries: pull down source code and make it available at compile time on the user's machine.

+Service dependencies present an entirely different problem.
+Services are static and often have only a single "implementation" per environment.
+The work being done on [Deno](https://github.com/denoland/deno) for its module system looks promising.

 # Substrate Support